-Last week was about revisiting some of our favourite recipes.
+Last week was about revisiting some of our favorite recipes.

-This time the good ol’ Melanzane alla Parmigiana was on the menu again as we still had a batch of oven roasted tomato sauce in the freezer as a leftover from the Chicken Parmesan we had a couple of weeks ago.
+This time the good old Melanzane Alla Parmigiana was on the menu again as we still had a batch of oven-roasted tomato sauce in the freezer as a leftover from the Chicken Parmesan we had a couple of weeks ago.

 What worked and what didn’t:

-I used my regular methodology of contact grilling the (oil brushed and seasoned) 1cm slices of eggplant.
+I used my regular methodology of contact grilling the (oil brushed and seasoned) 1cm/½” slices of eggplant.
 You get a nice charring and it is ready very quickly.
 Furthermore, it’s definitely a more healthy option than the breaded and shallow fried version as 2 tablespoons of olive oil will be enough to grill 2 entire eggplants.
-Given the amount of tomato sauce (about 1.2 litre) I would recommend using 3 or 4 medium eggplants though and “shingle” them to get more uniform layers.
+Given the amount of tomato sauce (about 1¼ litre / 5 cups) I would recommend using 3 or 4 medium eggplants though and “shingle” them to get more uniform layers.